Andrej Meszároš

-Andrej Meszároš (/sk/; born 13 October 1985) is a Slovak professional ice hockey player.
-He is currently a free agent.
+Andrej Meszároš (/sk/; born 13 October 1985) is a Slovak former professional ice hockey player.

-He previously played in the NHL with the Buffalo Sabres, Boston Bruins, Philadelphia Flyers, Tampa Bay Lightning and Ottawa Senators, the latter of which drafted him in the first round of the 2004 NHL Entry Draft, 23rd overall.
+He previously played in the NHL with the Buffalo Sabres, Boston Bruins, Philadelphia Flyers, Tampa Bay Lightning and Ottawa Senators, the latter of which drafted him in the first round of the 2004 NHL entry draft, 23rd overall.

 Playing career

 As a youth, Meszároš played in the 1999 Quebec International Pee-Wee Hockey Tournament with a team from Bratislava.
 He later played for Dukla Trenčín in the Slovak Extraliga as a 17-year-old in the 2002–03 season.
-After two seasons with Trenčín, he was drafted 23rd overall in the 2004 NHL Entry Draft by the Ottawa Senators.
+After two seasons with Trenčín, he was drafted 23rd overall in the 2004 NHL entry draft by the Ottawa Senators.